-Burford has throughout its history adopted and complied with the Finance Sector Code of Corporate Governance issued by the Guernsey Financial Services Commission (the “Code”), and our compliance has been the subject of regular reporting to, and oversight by, Burford’s board of directors (the “Board”).
+Burford Capital Limited (“Burford”) has throughout its history adopted and complied with the Guernsey Finance Sector Code of Corporate Governance, as amended from time to time (the “Code”), and our compliance has been the subject of regular reporting to, and oversight by, Burford’s board of directors (the “Board”).
 A summary of Burford’s compliance aligned with the Code’s provisions includes:

-- Good Standards of Business Conduct, Integrity and Ethical Behaviour: The Board is subject to Burford’s various integrity policies, including with regard to conflicts of interest, self-dealing and fiduciary duties.
+- Good Standards of Business Conduct, Integrity and Ethical Behaviour: The Board is subject to Burford’s various integrity policies, including with respect to conflicts of interest, self-dealing and fiduciary duties.

 - Board Oversight of Risk Management: The Board maintains oversight of risk by way of a comprehensive risk presentation at every quarterly meeting of the Board.
 The Board is also responsible for considering the impact of climate change on Burford’s business strategy and risk profile.
-Burford has a robust management team focused on risk, including a Chief Risk Officer, a Chief Compliance Officer, a General Counsel and a number of other in-house lawyers – in addition to dozens of the business’ professional staff being lawyers, including many of the business’ most senior managers.
+Burford has a robust management team focused on risk, including a Chief Compliance Officer, a General Counsel and a number of other in-house lawyers.
+In addition, dozens of the businesses’ professional staff are lawyers, including many of the businesses’ most senior members of management.

 - Timely and Balanced Disclosure and Reporting: The Board is responsible for overseeing timely and balanced disclosure and reporting pursuant to applicable obligations.

-- Fair and Responsible Remuneration: The Remuneration Committee of the Board reviews and approves compensation for all employees and appointees.
-The Remuneration Committee is responsible for setting Burford’s remuneration policy which is consistent with effective risk management and for establishing and reviewing compensation of certain senior management.
+- Fair and Responsible Compensation: The Compensation Committee is responsible for setting Burford’s compensation policy which is consistent with effective risk management and for establishing and reviewing compensation of certain senior management.

 - Effective Shareholder Relations: The Board’s general practice is to disclose publicly adequate materials relevant to Burford’s performance whenever is necessary or practical.
-The Board provides the AGM as a forum for shareholders to exercise their rights as well as supervising a robust investor relations program.
+The Board provides the annual general meeting as a forum for shareholders to exercise their rights as well as supervises a robust investor relations program.

 Main country of operation